 A urinary tract infection (UTI) is an infection in any part of your urinary system—your kidneys, ureters, bladder, and urethra.
 Most infections involve the lower urinary tract, including the bladder and the urethra.
-Our Women's Pelvic Medicine team includes subspecialist, Dr. Linda Brubaker, who has many years of experience treating adult women with frequent or recurring UTI.
+Our Women's Pelvic Medicine team includes experts who have many years of experience treating adult women with frequent or recurring UTI's.

 Types of Urinary Tract Infections